Professor Kite and the Secret of Kites

 The first thing you need to do is pick a kite.
 Fliers carry different types of kites for different winds.
 Kitefliers enjoy the different experiences each type offers.

-Deltas, Diamonds and Dragon kites fly well in light to medium winds (approximately 6-15 mph) while Box Kites and stickless Parafoil kites fly better when the winds get a little stronger (approximately 8-25 mph).
+Be sure your kite is put together correctly, or it may not fly.
+Deltas, Diamonds and Dragon kites fly well in light to medium winds (approximately 6-15 mph) while Box Kites and stickless Parafoil kites fly better when the winds get a little stronger (approximately 8-25 mph). |

-Professor Kites General Rules for Picking Kite Days: Test the Wind
+Professor Kites General Rules for Picking Kite Days:

 Because we don't control the wind, we learn to watch for the right kite flying conditions.